eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/windows.rst

 - ``fastrtps``, the core library of eProsima Fast DDS library.
 - ``cmake_utils``, an eProsima utils library for CMake.
 - ``cpp_utils``, an eProsima utils library for C++.
-- ``ddsrouter``, an eProsima end-user application that enables the connection of distributed DDS networks.
+- ``ddspipe``, an eProsima internal library that enables the communication of DDS interfaces.

 First of all, the :ref:`Requirements <windows_sources_requirements>` and :ref:`Dependencies <windows_sources_dependencies>` detailed below need to be met.
 Afterwards, the user can choose whether to follow either the :ref:`colcon <windows_sources_colcon_installation>` or the :ref:`CMake <windows_sources_cmake_installation>` installation instructions.